 This trunk contains all the resources needed to facilitate learning about bears in your classroom!
 Discussions focus on bear biology, habitats, and food sources with an emphasis on identifying bears and playing safely in in bear country.

 There are lesson plans and activity ideas for K-12 in the bear trunk.
 Many of the materials are copyrighted but for upper elementary and middle school, here is the table of contents of The Bear Connection which is included in hard copy in the trunk.
 Also in the trunk is a printed copy of the curriculum created in conjunction with an exhibit at the Science Museum of Minnesota, Bears: Imagination and Reality (upper elementary level).
 For high school students, both of these can be supplemented with the handouts from the bear DNA research study in the park.
-For grades K-3, teachers have helped us put together and include some of their favorite story books, songs, art, drama, and additional activities to make this trunk pertinent to all ages.
+Teachers for grades K-3 have helped us put together a collection of Primary Lessons about Bears, including some of their favorite story books, songs, art, drama, and additional activities to make this trunk pertinent to all ages.

 Bears and Their Dens.
 Tagliaferro, L. 2004.
 (ISBN: 0736851216)